dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 Though not Electric-types themselves, nor having Electric-type Fast Moves, these two Psychic-type 5✰ Bosses can deal damage close to that of Zekrom itself.
 If you don't have enough true Electric-type options, or your opponent is also weak to Psychic-type attacks, these two are worth bringing to the fight.

+> There is a Normal, Attack, Defense, and Speed Forme to Deoxys.
+In terms of attacking Raids, only the Normal Forme will be of help to you.
+The others have different movesets, and simply don't have good enough stats to work.
+Normal Forme is the one shown in the image above.
+{:.note title="Deoxys Many Formes"}

+> Remember, Mewtwo is (by an *extreme* margin) [the most powerful Psychic-type Pokemon in the game](#mewtwo---the-most-powerful-pokemon), and will stay there forever.
+If you don't need it for the Ice-type, then build a **Double-Psychic Moveset** instead.
+{:.note title="Mewtwo Warning"}

 ## Ghost-Type